 The Richmond crime rate is 3,962 total crimes per capita with 463 violent crimes and 3,499 property crimes per 100,000 people.
 The national average is 2,580 total crimes per capita with 382 violent crimes and 2,362 property crimes per 100,000 people.

 The Richmond crime rate is higher than the crime rate in Raleigh.
 Richmond has almost twice as much crime.
 There are 256 violent crimes per capita in Raleigh and 463 per capita in Richmond.

 As you can see, Richmond may have a bit more crime than the national average, but it’s actually safe for a city of its size.
 The vast majority of violent crime occurs in the city’s housing projects and it is often gang-related and easy to avoid.

 If you have settled on relocating to Richmond, Virginia, On the Fly Moving Guys is ready to help.
-After choosing the right neighborhood to call home, give us a call to request a free quote and count on a stress-free moving day.
+After choosing the right neighborhood to call home, give the best movers in Richmond a call to request a free quote and count on a stress-free moving day.